mtsev/seba/README.md

     - `password` is the password of that MySQL user
     - `database` is the name of the database to use

-* `seed` is a secret value used to generate the verification code. **Must be the same as the google script seed value**

 To enable bonus features, copy `bonusConfig-sample.json` to `bonusConfig.json` and set the following values:

 * `latenights` has info for the Late Nights feature: